benber86/curve-blog/content/posts/gho-users/index.md

 <script src="../../js/gho-users/age-violin.js"></script>
 <canvas id="violinChart"></canvas>

-GHO borrowers appear more experienced, with a median account age of 2.3 years compared to 1.5 years for other AAVE users.
+GHO borrowers appear more experienced, with a median account age of 2.3 years compared to 1.5 years for other Aave users.
 They're also much more active on-chain with a median of 121 transactions against 32 for other users.

 # Arbitrum

-The above analysis only looked at Ethereum mainnet, however [GHO has been available on Arbitrum](https://governance.aave.com/t/arfc-gho-cross-chain-launch/17616/14) since July 2024.
+In previous section we only looked at metrics observed on Ethereum mainnet, however [GHO has been available on Arbitrum](https://governance.aave.com/t/arfc-gho-cross-chain-launch/17616/14) since July 2024.
-The Arbitrum user base has been growing steadily since -- reaching close to 25% of the number of Ethereum users -- and may be analyzed in a future report.
+The Arbitrum user base has been growing steadily since -- reaching close to 25% of the number of Ethereum users -- and while it is too early to perform in depth analysis, it may be covered in a future iteration.

 An interesting feature so far is that Arbitrum users seem to be more risk averse than their Ethereum mainnet counterparts.
 Less than 3% of the GHO loans have been liquidated so far vs 6% on mainnet.
-The median health is higher on Arbitrum, and an (admittedly crude, heuristic) estimation of the prevalence of user leveraging their loans indicates that the practice is more common on Ethereum.
+Also, the median health is higher on Arbitrum, and an (admittedly crude, heuristic) estimation of the prevalence of user leveraging their loans indicates that the practice is more common on Ethereum.
-But of course, this may simply reflect the younger age of the Arbitrum product and the low volatility of the market since the summer.
+But of course, this may simply reflect the younger age of the Arbitrum product (only 2 months at the time of writing) and the low volatility of the market since the summer.

 <script src="../../js/gho-users/arbitrum-users.js"></script>